s2t2/pegasus-notes/README.md

 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

 This creates a new "id_ed25519.pub" key pair.

-Upload it to your GitHub account via the SSH settings.
+Upload the resulting public key via your GitHub account's SSH settings.

 ```sh
 cat ~/.ssh/id_ed25519.pub
 #> copy then paste in GitHub
 ```

-Also setup ssh agent!
+Also setup the ssh agent:

 ```sh
 eval "$(ssh-agent -s)"